Auricularia heimuer: Taxonomy

+Distribution and habitat

 Auricularia heimuer is a wood-rotting species, typically found on the dead standing or fallen wood of broadleaf trees.
 In the wild, it occurs most frequently on oak (Quercus) trees and less frequently on other broadleaf trees.
 In cultivation, it is sometimes grown on broadleaf logs, and is more commonly grown on growing media containing sawdust.

 The species occurs in temperate areas of northern China, as well as the Russian Far East, Korea, and Japan.

 Uses

-Culinary use

-China: The use of an Auricularia species, probably A. heimuer, as a food and a medicine was recorded 2000 years ago in the Chinese medicinal book, "Shennong’s Compendium of Materia Medica".
+In China, the use of an Auricularia species, probably A. heimuer, as a food and a medicine was recorded in the 3rd-century Chinese medicinal book Shennong Ben Cao Jing.
 Species were being cultivated in China as early as the Tang dynasty (618–907).
 Li Shizhen, in his Pen Tsao Kang Mu, quotes Tang Ying-chuan from that period as saying "put the steamed bran on logs, cover with straw, Wood Ear will grow".
 The fungus is widely used as an ingredient in savoury dishes and is also cooked and served as a salad with vegetables and flavourings.
 A soup containing the species is used medicinally for dealing with colds and fevers in the belief that it reduces the heat of the body.
 According to a 2010 publication, the annual production of Auricularia species worldwide is the fourth highest among all industrially cultivated culinary and medicinal mushrooms.
 The estimated annual output in China in 2013 was 4.75 billion kg in fresh weight, with a value of about four billion US dollars.